+The temperature is about to increase tremendously in here today.
 If you're a big fan of hot and spicy food, you're at the right place, so take a seat.

-Poulet creole which translates as chicken made creole style is full of so much flavour it's unreal.
-I've been cooking this specific Haitian dish for some time now and just can't seem to get enough of it.
+Poulet creole which translates as chicken made creole style, it is full of so much flavour it's unreal.
+I've been cooking this specific Haitian stewed chicken dish for some time now and just can't seem to get enough of it.

 The biggest challenge was the precision of the measurements, ensuring that all the flavour comes through with the level of heat.

 What you'll find with a lot of Caribbean cooking is that we have a tendency to marinate the meat dishes overnight as opposed to marinating for a number of hours.

-This a cultural method used to eliminate rawness and neutralise the meat - massage the meat with limes/vinegar/salt, add to a bowl of water to remove further impurities, cut off excess fat/grit with a knife, rinse in more water and discard the waste.
+This a cultural method used to eliminate rawness and to neutralise the meat - massage the meat with limes/vinegar/salt, add to a bowl of water to remove further impurities, cut off excess fat/grit with a knife, rinse in more water and discard the waste.

 What you'll notice is the marinade which serves as the base has a trend of green produce - parsley, thyme, green pepper, scallion, lime and we have the pink salt, garlic and the star of the show - Mr scotch bonnet, where you'll procure all that heat.

-There is the option of omitting the heat, if you're not a fan of hot food.
-Admittedly, this is not something I've tried but the flavours from the base will be more pronounced.
-Alternatively, there’s always the option of using only half of the scotch bonnet for mild heat.
+Yes, there is the option of omitting the heat, if you're not a fan of hot food.
+Admittedly, this is not something I've tried but the flavours from the base will be more pronounced without the heat.